ghostcryptology/ms2-mastery/README.md

 - Purple drop rate is terrible
 - Most (if not all) of the gear obtained in Normal Dungeons can be traded/sold
 - Spend as little time as possible running Normal Dungeons (once you can afford to gear up to 2100, do so)
-- On Tronix Bunker, use the EMP Bombs/Canisters on the map to stun the bosses

 ## Hard Dungeon Tips/Info